AIP Diet Food List

 Beans and Legumes

-The gut lining is sensitive to beans and legumes, so it is best to stay away from them while you are healing.
+The gut lining is sensitive to beans and legumes, so it is best to avoid them while healing.

 - Lima beans